 The name of the song writer is not known.

-The refrain of the song suggests that the song was to be sung to the tune of "Davey Crockett."
+The refrain of the song suggests that it was to be sung to the tune of "Davey Crockett."

-More info about Earl Huber is available on Mr. Huber's biography page.
+More information about Earl Huber is available on the and on the .

 1950 Hitching Post Menu Discovered